Bernardsville, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 67.80 mi of roadways, of which 53.28 mi were maintained by the municipality, 10.50 mi by Somerset County and 4.02 mi by the New Jersey Department of Transportation.

 The most prominent roads directly serving Bernardsville are U.S. Route 202 and County Route 525.
 Interstate 287 passes by just outside the borough.

 Public transportation

-The Bernardsville train station is on the U.S. National Register of Historic Places.
+Bernardsville train station is listed on the National Register of Historic Places.

-NJ Transit train service is offered at the Bernardsville station on the Gladstone Branch and Morristown Line of the Morris & Essex Lines, with service to Hoboken Terminal, Newark Broad Street station Secaucus Junction and to Penn Station in Midtown Manhattan.
+NJ Transit commuter rail service is offered at the Bernardsville station, Trains are available on the Gladstone Branch and Morristown Line of the Morris & Essex Lines, with service to Hoboken Terminal, Newark Broad Street station Secaucus Junction and to New York Penn Station in Midtown Manhattan.

 Lakeland Bus Lines provides Route 78 rush-hour service from Bedminster to the Port Authority Bus Terminal in Midtown Manhattan.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Bernardsville include: